kyledross/ifr-1_plugin/README.md

 - **Autopilot Controls**: The buttons across the bottom and right are generally mapped to autopilot and FMS functions.
 - **LEDs**: The LEDs at the bottom show the status of the corresponding autopilot modes (e.g., AP engaged, ALT hold, etc.).

+## Settings
+The plugin includes a Settings menu where you can customize its behavior.
+You can access it via the X-Plane menu: **Plugins** -> **IFR-1 Controller** -> **Settings...**.

+The following options are currently available:

+- **Show mode changes on-screen**: When enabled, the plugin will display a brief message on the screen whenever you change the mode (e.g., switching from COM1 to HDG).

+Settings are saved automatically to a `settings.json` file located in the plugin's directory.

 ## Troubleshooting

 ### Device Not Found